-If you choose to purchase books directly from me, I offer a 20% discount and free shipping for quantity book purchases, making it possible to defray part of the cost of my visit through student book purchases.
-This means that, for every book sold as part of my visit, your school will earn between $1.80 and $4.00.
-Depending on the size of your school and the socioeconomic background of your students, you can expect to sell between 25 and 300 books.
-An average school will typically sell about 75 books, earning roughly $200 to put toward the cost of the author visit.
+If you choose to purchase books directly from me, I offer a 20% discount and free shipping, making it possible to defray part of the cost of my visit through student book purchases.
+This means that, for every book sold as part of my visit, your school will earn between $2.00-$4.00.
+Depending on the size of your school and the socioeconomic background of your families, you can expect to sell between 25 and 300 books.
+An average school will typically sell about 75 books, earning roughly $250 to put toward the cost of the author visit.

 I provide the order forms, and even pay for shipping, making book ordering as simple as possible.
-And, if you make time in the schedule, I will autograph and personalize all books purchased.
-Please feel free to contact me if you have any questions about offering books to your students.
+And, if you make time in the schedule, I will autograph and personalize all books purchased, making them a treasured keepsake.

 Want More Information?

 Fill out this form to receive more information about Kenn Nesbitt’s in-person and online school and library visit programs.